Get A Free Legal Consultation

 Ira then entered hospice care without the mesothelioma diagnosis many firms consider to be a must for litigation.

-In fact, by the time Ira reached out to Simmons Hanly Conroy for help filing a lawsuit, his case had already been rejected by a local Louisiana law firm.
+In fact, by the time Ira reached out to Simmons Hanly Conroy for help filing an asbestos lawsuit, his case had already been rejected by a local Louisiana law firm.

 “He came to us as a 91-year-old with an unconfirmed diagnosis,” said Partner Rob Woodward, who worked directly with Ira.
 “I don’t think any other firm in the country would have taken his case, let alone been successful.
 Most wouldn’t even have given him a chance without a confirming pathological mesothelioma diagnosis.”

-Ira’s asbestos exposure history, the multiple pleural effusions he suffered and the potential of it being mesothelioma gave our firm enough to work with.
+Ira’s asbestos exposure history, the multiple pleural effusions he suffered and the potential of mesothelioma gave our firm enough to work with.
 In August 2020, our team started building his case.

-Despite initial delays in the court from the COVID-19 pandemic, the trial date was set very quickly — for May 2021, a mere nine months later.
+Despite initial delays in the court from the COVID-19 pandemic, the trial date was set for May 2021.
 While preparing for trial, our team needed to gather evidence and testimony from medical experts and Ira’s treating physician to support his asbestos exposure history and diagnosis.

 In the state of Louisiana, testimony from the treating physician is worth more to the jury than evidence from paid experts.
 Thankfully, the team was able to lock in testimony from Ira’s treating physician as well as experts, supporting his mesothelioma diagnosis within a reasonable degree of medical certainty.